rujuta13/Basic-Calculator/README.md

 # Basic-Calculator
-Recreating the working of 'bc' command of Linux in C
+Recreating the working of 'bc' command of Linux in C using linked lists, stacks and queues.